 When you are connected, please give them your name and zip code.
 Then follow your own version of this general script:

-“I listened to the Governor’s last monthly call-in show and heard that many residents are concerned about an evacuation route and plan for St. James.
-Will the Governor respond to residents’ long-standing demand and meet personally with members of the H.E.L.P.
+“I read the op-ed in the Times-Picayune by St. James Parish Councilperson Clyde Cooper and am concerned about 5th District residents’ lack of an evacuation route and emergency response plan.
+Will the Governor respond to Councilperson Cooper’s demand and meet personally with members of the H.E.L.P.
 Association and 5th District Councilperson Clyde Cooper in Freetown, St. James?”